• Skip to primary navigation

 Ways to use hemp hearts

-Hemp hearts are so versatile, the options for this great source of protein are truly endless.
-They have a nutty taste and aren’t particularly tasty on their own but are excellent added to other dishes.
+Hemp hearts are so versatile, the options are truly endless.
+They have a nutty flavor that isn’t particularly tasty on its own but is excellent when added to dishes.

 Here are a few good ways to use them: